2023 Calaveras County Grape Stomp Competition

 From San Francisco Bay Area

-If you’re coming from the San Francisco Bay Area, your best route is CA Highway 4, which begins in Hercules, in Contra Costa County.
+If you’re from the San Francisco Bay Area, your best route is CA Highway 4, which begins in Hercules, in Contra Costa County.
 From San Francisco or Oakland, you can take Interstate 80 to connect to Highway 4.
-From the North Bay, take Interstate 580 to Interstate 80, before you reach Highway 4.
-From cities in the East Bay or South Bay, you can also connect to Highway 4 via Interstate 680 or Interstate 880 to Interstate 80.
-Once on Highway 4, simply stay on this highway until you reach the town of Murphys.
+From the North Bay, take Interstate 580 to Interstate 80 before you reach Highway 4.
+You can connect to Highway 4 via Interstate 680 or Interstate 880 to Interstate 80 from cities in the East Bay or South Bay.
+Once on Highway 4, stay on this highway until you reach the town of Murphys.
 Depending upon your starting point, the drive will take two to three hours on average.

 Related: Sonoma County Wineries to Visit This Fall